postman-open-technologies/linting-rules/_rules/allowed-integer-format.md

 x-tags:
 - it
 - RAC_REST_FORMAT_004
+description: |-
-description: To improve interoperability, integer and number formats are constrained to a shared subset.
+  To improve interoperability, integer and number formats are constrained to a shared subset.

+  See recommendation RAC_REST_FORMAT_004.
 message: Type format is "{{value}}", expected one of [int32, int64]. {{path}}
 formats:
 - oas3